skinahan/DIVA_PyTorch/README.md

 We present the source code for TorchDIVA, a full rebuild of DIVA in Python using PyTorch tensors.
 DIVA source code was directly translated from Matlab to Python, and built-in Simulink signal blocks were implemented from scratch.
 After implementation, the accuracy of each module was evaluated via systematic block-by-block validation.
 The TorchDIVA model is shown to produce outputs that closely match those of the original DIVA model, with a negligible level of error.

+# Demo
+[This python notebook](https://colab.research.google.com/drive/1YJPNJzjERirTD3zQw3pdTW0AiZjj4GDd?usp=sharing) can be used to experiment with the TorchDIVA model in the browser using Google Colab.
+A Google account is required to use Google Colab.

 # Model Architecture

 This simplified schematic illustrates the combination of the feedforward and feedback control loops in the DIVA model.